Order of Paduka Laila Jasa Keberanian Gemilang

 The Most Illustrious Order of Paduka Laila Jasa Keberanian Gemilang (Darjah Paduka Laila Jasa Keberanian Gemilang Yang Amat Cemerlang), also translated as The Most Illustrious Order of Splendid Valour, is an order of Brunei.
 It was established on 1 August 1968 by Sultan Hassanal Bolkiah.

-The order consists of three classes:
+Current classes

+The three classes of appointment to the Order are, from highest grade to lowest grade: